LelinZheng/LelinZheng/README.md

 - 🔬 Former Research Assistant: 🔍 Analyzed data from over 200 tensile, UV degradation, and compression tests to developed an end-of-life sensor for textiles detecting critical deterioration thresholds (50% and 80%).

 ## My Recent Projects 🛠️
+- ✅ **TaskMaster: Full-Stack To-Do App with JWT Auth:** Built a secure task management app using React, Node.js, Express, and MongoDB, with protected routes and authentication via JWT.
+Implemented features like task creation, editing, deletion, search, and sort, styled with Bootstrap, and tested backend routes and middleware using Jest and Supertest.
 - 🎮 **ConquestFour: AI-Powered Narrative Connect Four (Runner-Up, Qualcomm On-Device AI Hackathon):** Built a PyQt6 UI for an offline AI-powered Connect Four, integrating Mistral-7B (Ollama) for dynamic storytelling, Whisper ASR for voice input, and minimax with alpha-beta pruning for strategic AI gameplay.
 - 🎵 **Gesture-Based Music Creation App:** Created an interactive Java GUI that uses gesture recognition to compose music, significantly boosting composition speed and enhancing user engagement.
 - 🌍 **Climate Resiliency Hackathon:** Analyzed multi-layered socioeconomic and environmental data to determine optimal emergency shelter locations in King County, complete with interactive Tableau visualizations for data-driven decision-making.